mikrotik-user/IPSec-IKE-v2-auto-script/README.md

 5. Follow instructions on CLI

 **How to setup strongswan client on mikrotik router.**
-1. Download "Mikrotik-to-Strongswan.rsc" on your mikrotik router
-    `/tool fetch url="https://raw.githubusercontent.com/mikrotik-user/IPSec-IKE-v2-auto-script/main/Mikrotik-to-Strongswan.rsc" mode=https dst-path=createPeer.rsc`
+1. Download "IKEv2-strongswan-peer-autoscript.rsc" on your mikrotik router `/tool fetch url="https://raw.githubusercontent.com/mikrotik-user/IPSec-IKE-v2-auto-script/main/IKEv2-strongswan-peer-autoscript.rsc" mode=https dst-path=IKEv2-strongswan-peer-autoscript.rsc`.
 Also you may download file manually and upload it to router.
-2. Import script
-    `/import createPeer.rsc`
-    You may also copy content of [this page](https://raw.githubusercontent.com/mikrotik-user/IPSec-IKE-v2-auto-script/main/Mikrotik-to-Strongswan.rsc) and paste to a newly created script using GUI.
+2. Import script `/import IKEv2-strongswan-peer-autoscript.rsc`.
+You may also copy content of [this page](https://raw.githubusercontent.com/mikrotik-user/IPSec-IKE-v2-auto-script/main/IKEv2-strongswan-peer-autoscript.rsc) and paste to a newly created script using GUI.
-3. Edit script to modify the first three variables.
-These are:
-   - :local CertFile "vpnclient.p12"    - holds name of your client's certificate
-   - :local Password "passphrase"       - holds passphrase of your certificate file to import
-   - :local ServerAddress "11.22.33.44" - IP address of strongswan server
-4. Make sure you uploaded certificate file to you router.
-Run script.
-     `/system script run createPeer`
+3. Make sure you uploaded certificate file on you router.
+Run script `/system script run IKEv2-strongswan-peer-autoscript`
-     Or you may run it using GUI
+4. Choose _**1.
+Create peer**_ by typing "1"
-5. Script creates new peer and a new rollback script named "removePeer".
-You can use it to rollback modifications made by "createPeer"
+5. Script creates new peer and a new rollback script named "remove-peer-<peername>".
+You can use it to rollback modifications made by "IKEv2-strongswan-peer-autoscript".